mike7seven/PowerShell-Scripts/README.md

 ## About

-Write about 1-2 paragraphs describing the purpose of your project.
+Installation script to install required development software on Windows computers using PowerShell

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment]for notes on how to deploy the project on a live system.
+See [deployment] for notes on how to deploy the project on a live system.

 ### Prerequisites